We are committed to:

 Si View Metro Parks is taking all necessary steps to help prevent the spread of COVID-19 and provides information on expectations for all program participants.
 We are following Washington State Department of Health and CDC guidelines specific to recreation programs.
 Specific procedures are subject to change as guidelines are revised.
 It is important that all participants join in our efforts and follow all safety guidelines as individual actions play a critical role in reducing risk of transmitting the disease.

 We understand that family plans may change with little notice due to COVID.
-With our flexible refund policy in effect through April 2021, exceptions to the standard refund policy can be made due to a public health emergency, including late withdrawals.
+With our flexible refund policy in effect, exceptions to the standard refund policy can be made due to a public health emergency, including late withdrawals.
 Exceptions are made on a case by case basis in situations related to COVID-19.
 Full refunds are issued for classes cancelled due to low enrollment or emergency closures.
 Partial refunds are issued for classes cancelled after session start date due to emergency closures.
 Amount of refund is determined by number of course dates missed.

 - Consider your risks involved in group activities.
 We recommend that high-risk group or vulnerable participants consult with their medical provider to assess their personal risks and determine if attendance in group activities is appropriate at this time.
 Similarly, participants with high-risk group family members at home, should consider the risk of participating in group activities and potential exposure to the disease.